-Since 1992, Chance for Childhood has been at the forefront of fighting for the most vulnerable children in Africa and across the world.
+Since 1992, Chance for Childhood has been at the forefront of fighting for children in the most vulnerable situations in Africa and across the world.
 Here are some of the key dates in our history, all the way until now!

 Chance for Childhood was established originally under the name ‘Jubilee Action’.
 Our mission was to advocate for awareness of child rights abuse, notably the Candelaria massacre in Brazil, where street children were killed by the police.
 We also campaigned against children being held illegally in prisons in horrendous conditions in the Philippines.